tc39/proposal-temporal/docs/duration.md

 All non-zero values must be integers, must have the same sign, and must not be infinite.
 Otherwise, the function will throw a `RangeError`.

-Any non-object value is converted to a string, which is expected to be in ISO 8601 format.
+If the value is not an object, it must be a string, which is expected to be in ISO 8601 format.

 > **NOTE:** This function understands strings where weeks and other units are combined, and strings with a single sign character at the start, which are extensions to the ISO 8601 standard described in ISO 8601-2.
 > For example, `P3W1D` is understood to mean three weeks and one day, `-P1Y1M` is a negative duration of one year and one month, and `+P1Y1M` is one year and one month.